Samobor Sights – The most beautiful places

 Speaking of Italy, from the market square you’ll be in Venice in no time, at least in Little Venice, as the area on the banks of the leisurely flowing Gradna is called.

-Here a beautiful wooden bridge crosses the water, which is one of the most popular photo motifs in Samobor.
-It is not known exactly when it was built, but it will take you to the part of the town south of the Gradna River in no time.
-Its appearance reminded me a bit of an alpine hut, which is not as far-fetched as it may sound at first, given the town’s former affiliation with the Austro-Hungarian Empire.
+A beautiful wooden bridge crosses the water here and is one of the most popular photo opportunities in Samobor.
+It is not known exactly when it was built, but it takes you to the part of the town south of the Gradna River in no time at all.
+Its appearance reminded me a little of an alpine hut, which is not as far-fetched as it might sound at first, given that the town once belonged to Austria-Hungary.

 Galerija Prica

 If you walk a little to the east on the northern bank of the Gradna, you will come to Galerija Prica.
-It commemorates Zlatko Prica, who saw the light of day in 1916 in Pécs, Hungary.
+It commemorates Zlatko Prica, who was born in Pécs, Hungary, in 1916.
 The Croatian painter was a professor at the Academy of Fine Arts in Zagreb and worked with numerous techniques.
-Today you can see for yourself the rich creative power of the painter through numerous paintings, drawings, frescoes and illustrations, including his famous Samobor cycle.
+You can see the painter’s rich creative power for yourself here today with numerous paintings, drawings, frescoes and illustrations, including his famous Samobor cycle.

-There are also numerous works by photographer Vesna Prica, who unfortunately did not survive her father, who initiated the collection after her death in 1996 (he himself died in 2003).
-The square in front of the summer is always used for an open-air cinema on Thursdays in the summer, and in the winter you can enjoy an ice skating rink here.
+There are also numerous works by the photographer Vesna Prica, who unfortunately did not survive her father, who initiated the collection after her death in 1996 (he died in 2003).
+The square in front of the summer is always used for an open-air cinema on Thursdays in summer, and in winter you can enjoy an ice skating rink here.

 Anastasia Church (Crkva sv.
 Anastazija)

-One of the most beautiful Sambor sights is the church not far from Trg Kralja Tomislava.
-It was built in the 17th century in Baroque style and since then it has been the most important church in the town.
-Over time, the only church in northern Croatia dedicated to St. Anastasia has been repeatedly rebuilt, and it is currently being restored.
-Its pastel yellow exterior makes an interesting contrast to the snow-white interior.
+One of the most beautiful sights in Sambor is the church not far from Trg Kralja Tomislava.
+It was built in the 17th century in the Baroque style and has been the most important church in the town ever since.
+Over the course of time, the only church in northern Croatia dedicated to St. Anastasia has been repeatedly rebuilt and is currently being restored.
+Its pastel yellow exterior forms an interesting contrast to the snow-white interior.

 The Croatian Romeo and Juliet

-Right next to the church there is a small cemetery.
-Here Julijana (Ljublica) Cantilly has found her final resting place.
+There is a small cemetery right next to the church.
+Julijana (Ljublica) Cantilly also found her final resting place here.
 The famous poet Stanko Vraz is said to have met her in Samobor in the 19th century and immediately fell in love with her.
-He subsequently wrote numerous love poems, which are among the most beautiful romantic works in the history of Croatian literature.
-Ljubica also fell in love with the poor poet, but due to her rich background, the two could not marry and Ljubica had to marry a rich merchant from Ljubljana, which is why the two are referred to here as the Croatian Romeo and Juliet story.
+He went on to write numerous love poems, which are among the most beautiful romantic works in Croatian literary history.
+Ljubica also fell in love with the poor poet, but due to her wealthy background, the two were unable to marry and Ljubica had to marry a rich merchant from Ljubljana, which is why the two are referred to as the Croatian Romeo and Juliet story.

 Samoborski Muzej

 Back at the marketplace, this time we cross the bridge to the south directly to the Samobor City Museum.
 It is housed in an old building from the late 17th century.
-After the city had already established its own museum at the end of the 19th century, it was moved here after the Second World War.
-And in this Samobor sight, visitors can’t help but to be amazed: archaeological finds from the Iron Age, Roman coins, everyday objects from the Middle Ages – you can easily spend two hours here without getting bored!
+After the town had already set up its own museum at the end of the 19th century, it was moved here after the Second World War.
+And visitors to this Samobor attraction will never cease to be amazed: archaeological finds, Roman coins, everyday objects from the Middle Ages – you can easily spend two hours here without getting bored!

 Also on display is the piano by Ferdo Livadić.
 The composer set to music, among others, the poem “Još Hrvatska ni propala” (“Croatia is not yet lost”) by Ljudevit Gaj.
 The work was composed in Samobor and became the unofficial anthem of the Illyrian movement during the time before the revolution of 1848/1849.
 Also among the exhibits are a kiln made of Meissen porcelain and a model of the castle (see below) showing the site in the 17th century.
 Also great is the Etno Kuća (“ethno hut”), which is attached to the museum.
 Here you can see what life was like in the villages in the area in the 19th century.